abhishekarya1/Hash-Define-myNotes/content/system-design/book-1.md

 ### Consistent Hashing
 In case of addition or removal of servers, we shouldn't need to remap all they keys but only a subset of them - `1/N`th portion of hash space.

 **Approach**: Hash requests based on some key and hash servers based on IP using the same hash function (`hash`).
+Ex - use `SHA-1` for `0` to `(2^160)-1` possible hashes.
 This ensures equal hash space for both requests and servers.
-We don't need to perform modulo operation here.
-Ex - `SHA-1`, etc. No change in architecture is required here unlike classical hashing which required change to server pool size (`N`) parameter upon removal or addition of servers.
+And we don't need to perform modulo operation here.
+No change in architecture is required here unlike classical hashing which required change to server pool size (`N`) parameter upon removal or addition of servers.

-- Hash space, Hash ring - should be same for both requests and server, use same hash function for both
+- Connect **Hash space** virtually in a circular fashion to form a **Hash ring** - should be same for both requests and server, use same hash function for both
-- Partition - hash space between adjacent servers
+- **Partition** - hash space between adjacent servers

 For each incoming request, if a server is not available for the same hash, probe clockwise (Linear or Binary Search) and use whatever server is encountered first.
 Each server is now responsible of handling requests of a particular range of hashes from the ring (_partition_).